 Caring For Your Jewellery

-Here's just a little more information on how best to care for your costume jewellery, and keep it looking its best.
-As ever, if there’s anything you aren’t quite clear on, or I don’t cover here, please do feel free to contact me and I’ll get back to you as soon as I can.
+Here's just a little more information on how best to care for your Silk Purse Sow's Ear jewellery, and keep it looking its best.
+As ever, if there’s anything you aren’t quite clear on, or we don’t cover here, please do feel free to get in touch and we'll get back to you as soon as we can.

 Caring for Brass